biyanoscar/bangkit-dps4c/README.md

 ## Improved Model
 Our dataset are taken from kaggle https://www.kaggle.com/phiard/aksara-jawa

 The process of making the Tensorflow model can be seen in [Model CNN Aksara Jawa Improved](aksara_DPS4C_CNN_Improved.ipynb).
-After make model, we export it so we create app that use that model.
+After make model, we export our tensorflow model to external file (model.h5 & model.json).

 **Improved result:**
 - The model is small in size